QuickBooks E-News for Small Business

 QuickBooks Solutions 800-216-0763

-I'm a small business with few employees, what are some internal controls that will help me protect my business?
+I'm a small business with few employees, what are some internal controls that will help me protect my business against fraud?

 Internal controls are financial checks and balances designed to protect your organization.
 They are intended to make sure money is being spent as planned.
 Controls also provide some assurance that money or valuable assets do not disappear and that mistakes do not occur.
 It is managements responsibility to design procedures and programs that will prevent, deter and detect fraud.